 The emergence of connected-device networks and the Internet of Things (IoT) places a new burden on networks to not only perform reliably, with guaranteed quality, in real-time, but also to do so dynamically.
 Within traditional network configurations, the inability of operators to effectively declare conditional rules — given condition A, do x; otherwise, do y — limits network programmability to one, static state.
 Because traffic policies cannot be dynamically configured across the system, networks must allocate a continuous bandwidth to all connected services, despite service priority.
-Emerging in network design, however, the separation of the network’s intelligence from devices is allowing for more nuanced, programmable control of the network from a centralised controller.
-In separating the network in to control and data planes, software-defined networks (SDNs) endow operators with a newfound ability to programme network traffic so that different services may receive different latency priorities.
-This article presents a concise overview of SDN functionality and its current relevance to .
+Emerging in network design, however, the separation of the network’s intelligence from devices is allowing for more nuanced, programmable control of the network from a centralized controller.
+In separating the network into control and data planes, software-defined networks (SDNs) endow operators with a new-found ability to program network traffic so that different services may receive different latency priorities.
+This article presents a concise overview of SDN functionality and its current relevance to the adaptive enterprise.

 References Bakhshi, T. (2018).
 Securing wireless software defined networks: Appraising threats, defenses & research challenges.
 2018 International Conference on Advancements in Computational Sciences (ICACS). doi:10.1109/icacs.2018.8333279 Bilal, T., Faiz, Z., & Shah, M. A. (2017).
 Software defined networks: An analysis on robust security practices.
 2017 23rd International Conference on Automation and Computing (ICAC). doi:10.23919/iconac.2017.8082061 Fernández, J. P., Villalba, L. G., & Kim, T. (2018).
 Software Defined Networks in Wireless Sensor Architectures.
 Entropy, 20(4), 225. doi:10.3390/e20040225 Kreutz, D., Ramos, F. M., Verissimo, P. E., Rothenberg, C. E., Azodolmolky, S., & Uhlig, S. (2015).
 Software-Defined Networking: A Comprehensive Survey.
 Proceedings of the IEEE, 103(1), 14-76. doi:10.1109/jproc.2014.2371999 Machado, C. C., Granville, L. Z., & Schaeffer-Filho, A. (2016).
 ANSwer: Combining NFV and SDN features for network resilience strategies.
 2016 IEEE Symposium on Computers and Communication (ISCC). doi:10.1109/iscc.2016.7543771 Sood, K., Yu, S., & Xiang, Y. (2016).
 Software-Defined Wireless Networking Opportunities and Challenges for Internet-of-Things: A Review.
 IEEE Internet of Things Journal, 3(4), 453-463. doi:10.1109/jiot.2015.2480421